-Xmx512m

 case object EmptyLeaf extends Tree

-That enable us to do the following:
+That enable us to do the following:// DSL-like assignment:

 val treeA = Node(EmptyLeaf, Leaf(5))